University of the Pacific Scholarships (2025–2026)

 💰 Cost of Attendance at University of the Pacific

-Regional Discounts: Because Pacific is a private university, it is not part of WUE or other public reciprocity programs.
-The only WICHE participation here is for professional programs (Pharmacy, Dentistry), which does not apply to undergraduates.
+Regional Discounts: Because Pacific is a private university, it does not participate in WUE or other public reciprocity programs.
+The only WICHE involvement is at the graduate level (Pharmacy, Dentistry) and does not apply to undergraduates.

 - Who qualifies?
 No undergraduate reciprocity; all students pay the same base tuition.

 - How much could you save?
-Savings through WUE or NEBHE don’t apply at Pacific.
+Savings through WUE or NEBHE do not apply at Pacific.

 - Apply or automatic?
-Not applicable for undergraduates—budget with the private tuition rate above.
+Not applicable for undergraduates—budget using the private tuition rate above.

 ✅ Automatic Merit Scholarships